Elon Musk recommends voting for Republicans in U.S. midterm elections | Politics

 - United States

-Twitter Inc owner Elon Musk, the world's richest person, on Monday recommended that voters pick Republican candidates for the U.S. Congress in Tuesday's midterm election.
+Just days after taking control of powerful social media giant Twitter Inc, billionaire Elon Musk on Monday recommended that voters pick Republican candidates for Congress in Tuesday's U.S. midterm election.

-"To independent-minded voters: Shared power curbs the worst excesses of both parties, therefore I recommend voting for a Republican Congress, given that the presidency is Democratic," Musk said on Twitter.
-Since Musk's takeover of Twitter, civil rights groups have criticized the Tesla CEO's stance on content moderation over his absolutist free speech stance, which they expect to increase the volume of misinformation and hate speech on the platform.
+Musk, who is also Tesla CEO, has faced criticism from some groups over his absolutist stance on free speech.
+They expect his position to increase the volume of misinformation and hate speech on the platform.
+His tweet on Monday represented the first time the head of a major social media platform explicitly endorsed a U.S. political party.

+Musk directed his Twitter message to what he called "independent-minded voters," writing: "Shared power curbs the worst excesses of both parties, therefore I recommend voting for a Republican Congress, given that the presidency is Democratic."
 President Joe Biden's Democrats face a steep battle to retain control of Congress in Tuesday's vote.
-Nonpartisan election forecasters and polls suggest Republicans have a very strong chance of winning a House majority, with control of the Senate likely to be closer fought.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)